azewierzejew/ffi-example/classes/README.md

-Example for haskell and C.
+Example for haskell, OCaml and C with typeclasses.